Wasps!

 Nest of Asian (paper) wasp, thanks Alison Meier

 Paper wasps (Polistes spp.) build nests from chewed up wood material, hence their name.
-Vespula species will often build nests in caves, trees and underground.
+When flying, a paper wasp's long legs hang down below its body.
+Vespula species' nests are usually found in caves, trees and underground.

 These wasps affect beekeeping operations as well as our native flora and fauna, and their stings can genuinely be a health risk.
 Be vigilant when outdoors around your property, looking for nests.
 Often they are in trees, bushes, or on buildings such as fences and the outdoor faces of homes and garages.